nedtaylor/athena/docs/source/activations/activations.rst

    swish
    selu
    none
-   custom_activations

 Creating custom activation functions
 ------------------------------------

 The athena library is designed with extensibility in mind, allowing users to create custom activation functions by extending the ``base_activation_type``.

-See :ref:`Creating Custom Activations <custom-activations>` for a detailed guide.
+See the tutorial: :ref:`Creating Custom Activations <custom-activations>`